not-finley/JukeBox/README.md

 2. Create a new branch (`feature/your-feature-name`).
 3. Commit your changes and push to your branch.
 4. Open a pull request.

 ---

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.

----